qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Reversal of burden of proof**: One common debating technique is to reverse the burden of proof to opponent: "My claim is true because you cannot prove it is false."
 "You are guilty because you cannot prove you are innocent."

-PowerPoint (a.k.a. keynote, slide), as a medium, is good for persuading, but bad for communicating information.
+PowerPoint (keynote, slide) medium is good for persuading, but bad for communicating information.
 PowerPoint medium encourages author to omit imformation instead of writing details.
 [Amazon bans PowerPoint for internal usage](https://www.inc.com/justin-bariso/amazon-jeff-bezos-powerpoint-meetings-how-to-think.html).
 See also: [Columbia Space Shuttle Disaster](https://nicholastoole.wordpress.ncsu.edu/disaster-archive-case-study/columbia-space-shuttle-disaster-and-powerpoint/), [Military spaghetti powerpoint](http://warincontext.org/2010/04/29/the-perils-of-powerpoint/).

 #### Two talking styles